Selforganization in physical systems: rhythms, patterns, and chaos

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH1311 is a semester module in English language at Bachelor’s level which is offered every semester.
+PH1311 is a semester module in English language at Master’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Catalogue of student seminars for condensed matter physics